sphinx-doc/sphinx/doc/config.rst

    A list of document names to append as an appendix to all manuals.

+.. confval:: latex_domain_indices

+   If true, generate domain-specific indices in addition to the general index.
+   For e.g. the Python domain, this is the global module index.
+Default is ``True``.

+   This value can be a bool or a list of index names that should be generated, like for :confval:`html_domain_indices`.

+   .. versionadded:: 1.0

 .. confval:: latex_use_modindex

    If true, add a module index to LaTeX documents.
 Default is ``True``.

+   .. deprecated:: 1.0
+      Use :confval:`latex_domain_indices`.

 .. confval:: latex_elements